Diamond Harbour Lok Sabha constituency

 Diamond Harbour Lok Sabha constituency is one of the 543 Parliamentary constituencies in India.
 The constituency centres on Diamond Harbour in West Bengal.
-All the seven legislative assembly segments of No. 21 Diamond Harbour Lok Sabha constituency are in South 24 Parganas district.
+All seven legislative assembly segments of No. 21 Diamond Harbour Lok Sabha constituency are in South 24 Parganas district.

-Legislative Assembly Segments
+Assembly segments

 As per order of the Delimitation Commission in respect of the Delimitation of constituencies in the West Bengal, Diamond Harbour Lok Sabha constituency is composed of the following legislative assembly segments from 2009: